 Just on that public speaking business, I was not a natural.
 In fact, while working as a television presenter for a local cable station in Los Angeles, I discovered I had a debilitating fear of public speaking (not the most convenient moment to discover this).
 I returned to Sydney and signed up for every public speaking course available.
 I did so many courses, I was eventually asked to run them.
 By helping others to overcome their fear of public speaking I was able to overcome my own.
 In 2005 I set up my own corporate training company working with everyone from CEO’s to artists and helping them to become more authentic and confident communicators.

 In 2011, I decided it was time to stop procrastinating and do the one thing I had always wanted to do: write a book.
 My first book Real, Raw & Original: An Authentic Approach to Public Speaking was about my experience as a public speaking coach.
 Writing it felt like climbing Everest in bare feet (not that I know what that feels like).
 It was one of the hardest things I've ever done but the best thing about writing your first book is you never have to write it again.

-My second book Finding Paris, a real-life story about a relationship break up and a subsequent trip to Pars in search of love goes horribly wrong, was a far more enjoyable experience.
+My second book Finding Paris, a real-life story about a relationship break up and a subsequent trip to Paris in search of love goes horribly wrong, was a far more enjoyable experience.
 Not to live through obviously - that was awful - but to write.
-I loved writing this book and it’s also a more enjoyable read.
+I loved writing this book and I believe that makes it an enjoyable read.
 Plus, it’s now in its third reprint thanks to my wonderful publishers at Brio Books.